Free consultation 402-431-9000

 Many car accident cases involving dangerous environmental conditions do not only involve the environmental factor.
 They also involve the blame of one or more drivers – such as a driver who did not reduce his or her speed in wet conditions or a driver who failed to avoid a highly visible pothole.
 This can lead to that driver being held at least partially responsible for the car accident.

 When fault for a car accident is divided between multiple parties, such as a motor vehicle driver and a dangerous road condition, this can reduce the liability of the driver.
 This means that the driver’s insurance company will be responsible for a smaller percentage of the victim’s medical bills and property damage.
 However, this rule also makes it possible to file a car insurance claim against a driver even if environmental conditions contributed to your crash.
+It is strongly recommended to seek legal advice and retain an attorney.
+This will help you to understand your rights and potential claims, especially when environmental conditions contribute to the accident.

 Some car accidents are entirely caused by an environmental factor, such as a pothole that causes a tire blowout and rollover accident.
 While you may assume that you cannot hold anyone responsible for a crash purely caused by a dangerous environment, this is not always the case.
 If a road defect or dangerous road infrastructure contributed to your accident, you may be able to sue the government that should have ensured the safety of the road’s design and maintenance.